Skip to main content

 01. The new UCAS 3-question format

 UCAS replaced the free-form personal statement in 2025/26 with three structured questions.
-The total character limit (4,000 including spaces) is unchanged — but it’s now split across three boxes with a soft per-question limit of ~1,000 characters.
+The total character limit (4,000 including spaces) is unchanged — but it’s now split across three boxes.
+Aim to use it roughly equally — about 1,300 characters per question.
 This is great news: it forces structure, removes the “blank-page paralysis”, and makes weak applications easier to spot.
 The downside: it removes the option to hide weakness in any one area behind strength in another.

 For medicine specifically, admissions tutors at most UK medical schools have publicly stated they read all three questions, but Q1 (motivation) is the screening question — weak answers there often cause early rejection regardless of how strong Q2 and Q3 are.